 Using the keyword in your URL is another possible ranking factor with minimal impact but it too impacts user engagement which is a key signal for SEO ranking.
 It will also be easier for the users to copy and paste it on social media and blog posts.

-Aside from making your URL readable, it is important to match your URL with the title of your page.
+In addition to making your URL readable, another easy SEO tip is to match your URL with the title of your page.
 Search engines and users use the URL as a factor in determining what your page is about.
 In certain cases, you don’t need to provide an exact match title for the page and the URL, but these two should still be semantically related.

 A sitemap helps search engines index your pages easier and more thoroughly for improved visibility.
 By now, updating your sitemap when there are new pages should be done automatically — this depends on the platform your website is using.